simpleiot/simpleiot/README.md

 environments are likely excellent for many projects, but also considerably more complex to work in.
-The programming style (procedural, functional, etc.) are important, but other factors such as simplicity/tooling/deployment are also important, especially for small teams who are separate staff for backend/frontend/operations.
-Learning two simple languages is a small task compared to dealing with complex languages/environments.
+The programming style (procedural, functional, etc.) are important, but other factors such as simplicity/tooling/deployment are also important, especially for small teams who don't have separate staff for backend/frontend/operations.
+Learning two simple languages (Go and Elm) is a small task compared to dealing with complex languages and deployment environments.

 This is just a snapshot in time -- there will likely be other better technology choices in the future.
 The backend and frontend are independent.
 If either needs